• Skip to primary navigation

 He also loved maqluba, which reminded him of his time in the gulf area back in the 90s and 80s.

 Moussaka is a recipe that is widely spread in the Mediterranean and almost everyone has his own recipe for it.
-I grew up to a simpler version without the bechamel layer.
+I grew up to a simpler version without the creamy béchamel sauce.
 Being a carbaholic, I loved the idea of adding the bechamel layer.
 It made it richer and firmer, but if you want a seriously low carb Moussaka, omit the bechamel layer.

 A whole pyrex pan of moussaka with one piece cut out and placed on a white plate on the side.